18.4.20

 What to do with those old socks for the studio?

-One day I thought about what to use that is FREE to keep my sleeves from running over my fresh paint.
-Why the old socks with the worn heal turn out to be the best painter gloves!
+One day, I thought about what to use that is FREE to keep my sleeves from running over my fresh paint.
+Why do the old socks with worn heels turn out to be the best painter's gloves?

 • Snip a circle in the heel of your sock for the thumb.

-• Cut off the sock toes for your finger length.
+• Cut off the sock toes to your finger length.

-• Put on disposable plastic gloves first then slide on sock glove.
+• Put on disposable plastic gloves first, then slide on the sock glove.

-Now you have a comfortable glove to hold your sleeves out of the paint and keeps the plastic gloves tight.
+Now you have a comfortable glove to hold your sleeves out of the paint and keep the plastic gloves tight.

 Coffee Tin Preparation Steps: